Why God Needs to be a Part of Anxiety Treatment

 Why Does Recovery Seem So Hard When You’re Anxious?

 Recovery from anxiety can seem so hard because it can feel like it is negatively affecting all aspects of your life.
-Click To Tweet
+Share on XThere are many components that need to be processed and worked through.
+Discussing negative thoughts and emotions are difficult.

 And in order to diminish the negative thoughts, they need to be replaced with positive thoughts and truth.